Group equivariant Radon-Nikod\'ym property and its characterizations: Introduction

 \textbf{Main results.}

-\begin{enumerate}[topsep=0pt] \item The $G$-Bishop–Phelps property implies the strong $G$-dentability when $G$ is compact. \item The strong $G$-dentability implies the $G$-Krein–Milman property, again when $G$ is compact. \item The weak $G$-dentability implies the $G$-RNP if $G$ is separable, and the converse holds if $G$ is locally compact, $\sigma$-compact, and separable. \end{enumerate} \
+\begin{enumerate}[topsep=0pt] \item The $G$-Bishop–Phelps property implies strong $G$-dentability, and thus also the classical Bishop-Phelps property, when $G$ is compact. \item Strong $G$-dentability implies the $G$-Krein–Milman property, again when $G$ is compact. \item Weak $G$-dentability implies the $G$-RNP, and the converse holds if $G$ is locally compact and second countable.
+In this case, the $G$-RNP is equivalent to the classical RNP. \end{enumerate} \

 In addition, we present several examples showing that not all these implications can be reversed, together with further phenomena illustrating how the equivariant cases differ from the classical one.
 We also thoroughly investigate the equivariant analogue of Lindenstrauss' property A.